Tuesday, 19th November

 C2

-In today's globalized world full on international opportunities, an increasing number of students choose to study abroad.
-This desire to explore the possibility of an international education often starts in the early teenage years.
-In this pivotal stage, high school advisors and counsellors can steer them in the right direction.
-By leveraging their expertise and insights, students can navigate the complexities of international education pathways in an easier way.
-Partnering with counsellors can be beneficial for universities in many ways: counsellors can serve as advocates for universities, promoting their academic programs and opportunities to students and families, they can also play a vital role in guiding students through the application process, including selecting suitable universities etc. By working with high school counsellors, universities can engage with students early in their academic journey.
-Given that counsellors work with students on a regular basis, they have a good sense of students' needs.
-This makes them an invaluable resource for universities, who are keen to understand academic interests, preferences and aspirations of prospective students.
-There are of course aspects worth considering before engaging with counsellors, such as additional workload etc.
+In today’s globalised world filled with international opportunities, an increasing number of students are choosing to study abroad.
+This interest in exploring international education often begins in the early teenage years.
+At this pivotal stage, high school advisors and counsellors play a crucial role in guiding students in the right direction.
+With their expertise and insights, counsellors can help students navigate the complexities of international education pathways more effectively.
+Partnering with counsellors can bring significant benefits to universities: they can serve as advocates, promoting university programmes and opportunities to students and families, and they can play an essential role in guiding students through the application process, including helping them select suitable universities.
+By engaging with high school counsellors, universities can connect with students early in their academic journeys.
+As counsellors work closely with students, they develop a strong understanding of students' needs, making them invaluable resources for universities seeking insight into the academic interests, preferences, and aspirations of prospective students.
+However, there are important considerations for universities before engaging with counsellors, such as the potential for additional workload and other logistical factors.

 Safeguarding Scholars: Enhancing International Security in Higher Education